WinterAxis/ESV-MD-Bible/The_Bible_esv/20_Proverbs/Prov_27.md

 the lambs will provide your clothing, and the goats the price of a field.

 ###### 27
-There will be enough goats' milk for your food, for the food of your household and maintenance for your girls. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+There will be enough goats' milk for your food, for the food of your household and maintenance for your girls.

 ***